 1.4

-The fourth direction "Mobile and educational games"
+Fourth direction "Active and educational games"

 Chapter II .
-Project Implementation Mechanism
+Project implementation mechanism

-2.1 The structure of the complex of recreational and physical education activities used in the boarding school
+2.1Structure of a complex of health and physical education activities used in a boarding school

-(A) During the learning process
+(A) During the educational process

-PE lessons from 1
+Physical education lessons from 1

 12th grade 2-3 times a week;

-Outside of physical education classes:
+Outside of physical education lessons:

 Morning exercises;

-moving change;
+Moving change;

 Physical education minutes.